The Australian Women's Leadership Symposium

 Networking Drinks and Canapés

-Join us for a unique opportunity to meet some of the day’s speakers and reconnect with fellow attendees over drinks and canapés!
+Join us for a unique opportunity to meet some of the day’s speakers, and connect with fellow attendees over drinks and canapés

 This might sound simplistic, but most of all, I feel confident to be odd or different and still pursue my goals after hearing these amazing people's stories.